imdeepss/file-logger/README.md

   <a href="https://github.com/imdeepss/file-logger#readme">Readme</a>
 </p>

-## File Logger
+## Overview

-The `file-logger` package is a robust and customizable logging utility for Node.js applications, built with TypeScript.
-It supports multiple log levels, easy file management, and configurable formatting options.
+`file-logger` is a TypeScript-based logging utility for Node.js applications.
+It writes log entries to a specified file with timestamped entries and supports multiple log levels including INFO, ERROR, and DEBUG.

 ## Table of Contents